How And When To Plant Tulip Bulbs

 There are over 3,000 tulip varieties to choose from.
 They come in many flower shapes, colors and heights.

-Different varieties can give you different bloom times, which means you can get color all season long.
+Different varieties can give you different bloom times, which means you can get color all spring.

 Darwin Hybrid are reliable perennial bloomers that are more likely to come back the next spring.
-Botanical tulips are tulips that mimic wild tulips with small flower buds.
+Botanical tulips mimic wild varieties and feature small flower buds.

 Some tulip varieties bloom in late spring.
 These varieties often have longer stems and ruffled petals.
 Some of these late spring varieties are Double or Single Late Tulips, Parrot Tulips, and Fringed Tulips.